mathew-perez/configure-ad/README.md

 <h3>Step 1: Create resources</h3>

-First step is to create to two Azure virtual machines.
-If don't know how to create a virtual machine in Azure, please see my tutorial [here](https://github.com/klcarpio/Create-an-Azure-Account-and-Deploy-a-Virtual-Machine).
+The first step is to create to two Azure virtual machines.

-The first virtual machine is the domain controller (DC-1) which will have Windows Server 2022.
+The first virtual machine is the domain controller (DC-1) and will run Windows Server 2022.
 A domain controller is the main server computer network that gives access to its domain resources and authenticates users that are connected to it.

-The second virtual machine is the client (Client-1) which will have Windows 10.
+The second virtual machine is the client (Client-1) and will run Windows 10.
 The client is just any computer connected to the domain controller.

 Note: Ensure that Client-1 is on the same virutal network as DC-1.
 This is normally automatically done under the "Networking" tab but double check.